9 ‘Harmless’ Phrases That Hurt Kids More Than You Think

 Kahlon and Dr. Ferguson both offered examples that emphasize children’s behavior as good or bad, both of which can be harmful.

-• You’re being bad/naughty: “This type of labeling can be harmful to a child’s self-esteem and may lead them to internalize negative beliefs about themselves.
-Instead of labeling the behavior, try addressing it specifically and focusing on positive reinforcement for desired behavior, ” says Kahlon.
+- You’re being bad/naughty: “This type of labeling can be harmful to a child’s self-esteem and may lead them to internalize negative beliefs about themselves.
+Instead of labeling the behavior, try addressing it specifically and focusing on positive reinforcement for desired behavior,” Kahlon says.

-• Were you good today?: “This phrase gives the message that parental attention and/or affection is only provided when behaving well,” says Dr. Ferguson.
-She adds that this hurtful phrase also ignores the fact that it’s normal for moods to fluctuate and that even kids can have “tough days.”
-Instead, she recommends asking your child what they found challenging today, or what were their wins or successes.
+- Were you good today?: “This phrase gives the message that parental attention and/or affection is only provided when behaving well,” Dr. Ferguson says.
+She adds that this phrase also ignores the fact that it’s normal for moods to fluctuate and that even kids can have “tough days.”
+Instead, she recommends asking your child what they found challenging today, or what their wins or successes were.
 “For young children, you can even ask them what made them happy today and what made them sad,” she says.

-• Make sure you behave: Dr. Ferguson says that many times, we use these hurtful words with good intentions, hoping to promote positive behavior.
+- Make sure you behave: Dr. Ferguson says that many times we say this with good intentions, hoping to promote positive behavior.
 “This statement can often be ineffective because it is not specific enough for what we want out of a child’s behaviors.”
-She offers the example of imagining getting a new assignment from your supervisor who simply says “do a good job” without offering any guidance on how to achieve that goal.
+In the adult world, she compares it to getting a new assignment from your supervisor, who simply says “Do a good job” without offering any guidance on how to achieve that goal.
 “Instead, try giving 2-3 specific behaviors for children to focus on.
 For example, when walking into a new environment, remind your child to 1.
 Use walking feet, 2.
-Keep your hands in your pockets, 3.
+Keep hands in your pockets, 3.
 Use an inside voice,” she says.
 This way, you’re setting up your child for success.